CharmiRupareliya/Python_Quiz_Game/README.md

   1.Engaging User Interface: The code employs colorama to display captivating prompts and feedback.
   2.Interactive Quiz: The script presents seven multiple-choice questions regarding various Indian science agencies and their corresponding acronyms.
   3.Performance Tracking: It tracks user's answers, awarding a point for each correct response.
-Additionally, it calculates user's overall percentage score based on the total number of attempted questions.
+Additionally, it calculates user's overall percentage score based
+                          on the total number of attempted questions.

+>>Usage:

+  This code is intended for personal use or educational purposes.

+>>Contributing:

+  If you'd like to contribute to this project by adding more questions, improving the user interface, or fixing bugs, feel free to fork the repository and submit a pull request.